Cart abandonment is a significant challenge for online retailers. A Baymard Institute study reports that 68.8 percent is the average abandonment rate.

 And depending on the importance of the task, we will decide if it’s worth actually doing.
-Well, for 27% of consumers, the checkout process isn’t worth completing when it’s too long and complicated.
+Well, for 27 percent of consumers, the checkout process isn’t worth completing when it’s too long and complicated.

 Find ways to reduce your checkout steps, such as asking for less information or offering an autofill option.
 This technique simplifies the shopping experience for the consumer.

-MarketingSherpa notes a 12% increase in revenue with a service-focused initial email.
+MarketingSherpa notes a 12 percent increase in revenue with a service-focused initial email.
 Send recovery emails geared toward customer service.